metablaster/WindowsFirewallRuleset/README.md

 # Manage loaded rules
 There are 2 ways to manage your rules:
-1. Using Local Group Policy, this method gives you limited freedom on what you can do whith the rules, such as disabling them or changing some attributes.
+1. Using Local Group Policy, this method gives you basic freedom on what you can do whith the rules, such as disabling them or changing some attributes.
 2. Editting Powershell scripts, this method gives you full control, you can improve the rules, add new ones or screw them up.

 What ever your setup is, you will surelly need to perform additinal work such as adding more rules in GPO to allow programs for which rules do not exist, or to reconfigure existing rules.

 # Checking for updates
-This repository consists of 2 branches, "master" and "develop", develop (unstable) branch is the most recent one and is the one where all commits (updates) direcrtly go so it's beta product, unlike master branch which is updated from develop branch once in a while and not before all scripts are fully tested, meaning master brach is stable.
+This repository consists of 2 branches, "master" and "develop", develop (unstable) branch is the most recent one and is the one where all commits (updates) directly go so it's beta product, unlike master branch which is updated from develop branch once in a while and not before all scripts are fully tested, meaning master brach is stable.

 So if you're fine to experiment with development/beta version switch to "develop" branch and try it out, otherwise stick to master if for example development version produces errors for you.